zhiqic/MMTTS/README.md

 * Coming soon: Our team is actively working on the latest code updates to provide better performance and functionality.
 Stay tuned as the new version will be released soon!

-### Xiang Li, Zhiqi Cheng, Jun-Yan He, Junyao Chen, Xiaomao Fan, Xiaojiang Peng, Alexander G. Hauptmann
+### Xiang Li, Zhi-Qi Cheng, Jun-Yan He, Junyao Chen, Xiaomao Fan, Xiaojiang Peng, Alexander G. Hauptmann

 <!-- In our recent [paper](https://arxiv.org/abs/2404.18398), we propose MM-TTS: A Unified Framework for Multimodal, Prompt-Induced Emotional Text-to-Speech Synthesis. -->